hkhanna/django-base/USAGE.md

   - To install `billing`:
     - [Follow the instructions](https://github.com/hkhanna/billing) to install the package.
     - Add `billing.mixins.BilingMixin` to the `SettingsView` after `LoginRequiredMixin`.
+- Either disable social auth by removing it from the installed apps or obtain the relevant secrets and add them to local `.env`.
-- Do the "Local Installation" described below.
+- Do the "Local Installation" in the README.
 - Add to `ALLOWED_HOSTS` in production settings whatever the domain is going to be.
 - Update `SITE_CONFIG`.
 - Update the **production** `GA_TRACKING_ID` setting if using Google Analytics.
 Leave as `None` to keep Google Analytics off.